MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

 1. On the **Create Traffic Manager profile** page, perform the following actions:

    - In the **Name** text box, enter **docoretmprofile04**.

+       > **Note:** The name of the Traffic Manager profile must be globally unique.
+If you receive an error message indicating that the name is already in use, try a different name and make sure to record it.
+You will need it throughout this lab.

    - In the **Routing method** drop-down list, select **Priority**.

    > **Note:** We choose the priority routing method to reflect the somewhat arbitrary assumption that all of requests should be handled by the Azure App Service web app in the East US.